wvwwvwwv/scalable-concurrent-containers/README.md

 ## HashMap

 [HashMap](#HashMap) is a scalable in-memory unique key-value container that is targeted at highly concurrent write-heavy workloads.
-It applies [EBR](#EBR) to its hash table management in order to implement non-blocking resizing fine-granular locking; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.
+It uses [EBR](#EBR) for its hash table memory management in order to implement non-blocking resizing and fine-granular locking; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.
+[HashMap](#HashMap) is optimized for frequently updated large data sets, such as the lock table in database management software.

 ### Examples